by John Ellis

-Well, in 1868, the U.S. government made a treaty with the Sioux promising that the land that includes the Black Hills would belong to the tribe in perpetuity.
+Well, and I can only partially answer these questions from within my context, in 1868, the U.S. government made a treaty with the Sioux promising that the land that includes the Black Hills would belong to the tribe in perpetuity.
 Following the pattern established by generations upon generations of European immigrants to the Americas, that treaty proved to be a farce.
 After gold was discovered in the Black Hills, the U.S. government decided that their “yes” would not be yes, but would be a big fat “no,” instead.
 For some context to help jog your memory, Custer’s last stand in 1876 was part of the ensuing fight for the land.
 The faces of four of the presidents from the treaty breaking side of the conflict that are carved into a side of one of the mountains promised to the non-treaty breaking side of the conflict stands as a testament to which involved party ultimately triumphed.
 The question, I guess, is did the good guys win?

 I’ve known that history for decades.
 But my response to Mount Rushmore gets to bask in the luxury of ignoring that history.
 Regardless of the despicable ethics, my side won, after all.
 I get to stand and look up at the faces of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln and enjoy the glory and wonder associated with the monument.
 After all, Mount Rushmore is not a reminder of how my family and kinsmen were lied to, abused, subjugated, and plundered.
 I have the luxury of distancing myself from those despicable ethics by sputtering, “Well, I didn’t do it” as I enjoy a day at the beloved national park with my family.